SASIN83/SleeperCell/README.md

 # SleeperCell

+It is a sleep tracking web application which visualizes sleep data on a bar graph, gets daily sleep score based on how many hours you slept and weekly average sleep hours.
+I also attempted to gamify the application to improve sleep quality of users with a leaderboard to checks how punctual you are about your sleep using a discord bot.

+Note: I am a Backend developer so please improvise UI as suggested in Issues and also solve some issues in it.

 ## Features
 - A discord bot that tracks sleep and creates habit with gamification.
 - Leaderboard of Discord Users